BramVernimmen/GPP_Research/README.md

  The car is moving really slow, because of the RigidBody system it has a hard time turning, so making it go faster will make the car go off track.

- Slowing the car down by 4 times is currently the only option.
+ Slowing the car down by 4 times is currently the only option. <br /> <br />

 ### Step 3 - Making Multiple Cars Aware <br /> <br />